 4. What If I Get Hangry or Need a Cold One?

 After a few hours on the slopes, you’ll be in much need of a little apres.
 Thankfully, Hogadon has a food court with several options to choose from.
 For quick grab-and-go items, grab a bowl of soup or chili to warm you up, a salad or some yogurt.
 If you need a longer break from the cold, order a burger, chicken sandwich or even a freshly baked pizza.
 If you want a cold beer or spirit to reward yourself for making it down an expert hill without falling, there’s also a full bar.
 Click here to view the full menu.

 There’s no hiding it and there’s certainly no avoiding it – Casper can get a little windy.
 Therefore, dress to protect.
 The wind can sometimes contain blowing ice and snow, so face protection and lots of layers is always a good idea.
 Casper is also known for being blessed with the sun during the winter, and you can still get sunburned when it’s cold outside!
 Make sure you bring sunscreen and sunglasses or goggles.
 One last tip, stay away from wearing cotton clothing like jeans, sweatshirts and sweatpants against your skin as it absorbs sweat and snow and will only make you colder.
 For more details on what to wear, here’s some of Hogadon’s recommendations.

 6. Do I Need My Own Equipment?

-If you don’t have your own equipment and are looking to rent it for the day, Mountain Sports and Zeelo’s Cranks N Planks are both great options.
-Both shops will have skis, snowboards, boots, helmets and anything else you’ll need for your snowy adventure on the mountain.
-Plus, Mountain Sports has a location at Hogadon Basin Ski Area so that you don’t have to go out of your way to get what you need.
+If you don’t have your own equipment and are looking to rent it for the day, Mountain Sports is your go to outdoor shop.
+Located in the basement of the Lodge, they have skis, snowboards, boots, helmets and anything else you’ll need for your snowy adventure on the mountain.